pragmint/open-practices/capabilities/learning-culture.md

 ### [Facilitate a Roundtable Discussion](/practices/host-a-roundtable-discussion.md)

 Roundtable discussions are excellent tools for spurring meaningful conversations and uncovering new angles on familiar topics.
 Facilitating a roundtable discussion involves coming prepared with a few key talking points, then allowing the conversation to evolve organically.
 A good host ensures that the discussion remains productive while limiting their interventions, welcoming productive tangents that can lead to deeper insights.
 This format is particularly effective when the topic is already somewhat understood by the participants, as it encourages a deeper understanding through collaborative dialogue and diverse perspectives.

-Below are suggestions for topics and prompts related to Learning Culture that you could explore with your team during a roundtable discussion.

 ### [Lead a Demonstration](/practices/lead-a-demonstration.md)